 Some business owners that we worked with told us stories about hiring experienced companies that turned out to be outdated.
 They relied on reputation and having well-known clients, and stopped investing in hiring new experts.
 The lack of influx of new specialists inevitably leads to lack of adoption of software outsourcing trends and stagnation.

 - Check the company’s LinkedIn: it’s a simple solution but often gets overlooked.
 The team should have a percentage of new hires and junior outsourcing developers.
 If all team members are working for the team for 5-6 years, something could be off.

 - Portfolio dates: software development outsourcing companies should be able to send you a rundown of their latest projects to see new developments rather than outdated legacy.

-- Company’s web page: innovative teams often have modern, lightweight, well-design sites.
+- Company’s web page: innovative service providers often have modern, lightweight, well-design sites.
 It’s not a bulletproof assurance, but usually, it works.